FIVE MOST SURPRISING FINDS

 Washington, 2006; Jones, 1981; Skloot, 2010; Hoffman et al., 2016

-The Tuskegee Syphilis Study ran from 1932 to 1972.
-The United States Public Health Service conducted it.
-They enrolled 399 Black men with syphilis and 201 without it, in Macon County, Alabama, for what they were told was treatment for "bad blood."
-They were not treated.
+The Tuskegee Syphilis Study ran from 1932 to 1972 under the United States Public Health Service.
+Researchers enrolled 399 Black men who had syphilis and 201 who did not, in Macon County, Alabama, for what the men were told was treatment for "bad blood."
+They were never treated.
 They were observed.

-For forty years, the U.S. government watched these men sicken and die of a disease with an effective cure — penicillin was available by 1947.
-The men were not told their diagnosis.
-They were not offered treatment.
-They were actively prevented from getting treatment elsewhere.
-Their wives caught the disease.
-Their children were born with congenital syphilis.
+For forty years the U.S. government watched these men sicken and die of a disease that had an effective cure — penicillin was available by 1947.
+They were never told their diagnosis, never offered treatment, and actively prevented from getting it elsewhere.
+Their wives caught the disease, and their children were born with congenital syphilis.

 The study continued year after year, published in medical journals, funded by taxpayer dollars, overseen by doctors who swore to do no harm, until a whistleblower named Peter Buxtun went to the press in 1972.

 Henrietta Lacks was a thirty-one-year-old Black woman treated for cervical cancer at Johns Hopkins Hospital in 1951.
-During her treatment, a sample of her cancer cells was taken without her knowledge or consent.
-Those cells became known as HeLa cells.
-They were biologically remarkable — the first human cells to survive and reproduce indefinitely in a lab.
+During that treatment, a sample of her cancer cells was taken without her knowledge or consent.
+Those cells, later known as HeLa cells, were biologically remarkable — the first human cells to survive and reproduce indefinitely in a lab.

-They became the foundation of modern cell biology.
-They were used to develop the polio vaccine, to study cancer, and to generate billions of dollars in commercial value.
-Henrietta Lacks died at age 31.
-Her family was not told her cells had been taken.
-They were not paid.
-They could not afford health insurance.
+They became the foundation of modern cell biology, used to develop the polio vaccine, to study cancer, and to generate billions of dollars in commercial value.
+Henrietta Lacks herself died at 31.
+Her family was never told the cells had been taken, never paid, and could not afford health insurance.

 “The distrust of medicine in the Black community is not a cultural artifact.
 It is an evidence-based conclusion drawn from centuries of data.
 The experiments are documented.
 The graves are real.
 The apologies, when they come at all, come decades too late.”